IdiotUser/dnd-digital-garden/src/site/notes/Valor-of-Rain/Jean's Escape.md

 Olivér had fled the city.
 Before he left, he had read Raoul's name in the broadsheet; ‚"saviour of the princess!
 Raoul de la Fere (newly appointed head of the Royal Guard) had narrowly prevented the assassination of Juliette, heir apparent of Maison de Ambre.
 Long live the king"  No word of Madeleine, but that was probably a good thing.
 If she had survived the coup, Oliver hoped she would lay low for a while.
 Knowing her, Madeleine was probably already planning the counter offence, without her chief cut-throat and personal guard, having failed his last assignment.
 Struck by sudden sense of melancholy, Oliver decided to read the obituaries.
 He was surprised to find his own name‚"Olivér de la Fere‚" in clean blackletter.
+[^3]: Originally, this was Victorio, but not anymore, seeing as Victorio is now the leader of a different faction